Brass in Pocket: Background

-Music and lyric
+Music and lyrics

-The lyric describes the female singer about to have her first sexual encounter with a particular person, and is expressing her confidence that the experience will be successful.
-According to Rolling Stone magazine critic Ken Tucker, the song uses "an iron fist as a metaphor for [Hynde's] sexual clout."
+The lyrics detail the female singer about to have her first sexual encounter with a particular person, with her expressing confidence that the experience will be successful.
+According to Rolling Stone magazine critic Ken Tucker, the song uses "an iron fist as a metaphor for [Hynde's] sexual clout".
 The Rolling Stone Album Guide critic J. D. Considine describes the song as "sassy" and credits the band for "putting bounce in each step" of it.
-Author Simon Reynolds similarly describes Hynde's vocal as "pure sass" and "a feline narcissism," noting particularly her "lingering languorously" over the words "I'm special".
+Author Simon Reynolds similarly describes Hynde's vocals as "pure sass" and "feline narcissism", noting that she "linger[s] languorously" over the phrase "I'm special".

 According to AllMusic critic Steve Huey, the backbeat "meshes very nicely with Hynde's unshakable confidence, and the song never gets aggressive enough to break its charming spell or make her self-assurance seem implausibly idealized."
 Huey also points out a harmonic shift in the music for the portion of the song where the singer lists the various attractive qualities she will use to make the encounter a success.
-Ultimate Classic Rock critic Bryan Wawzenek rated it one of drummer Martin Chambers' top 10 Pretenders songs, praising the relaxed groove and saying that "The beat is weighty but soft, and it allows plenty of room for Chrissie Hynde to side-step her way through the single."
+Ultimate Classic Rock critic Bryan Wawzenek rated it one of drummer Martin Chambers' top 10 Pretenders songs, praising the relaxed groove and saying, "The beat is weighty but soft, and it allows plenty of room for Chrissie Hynde to side-step her way through the single."

 Dave Thompson suggests that the song is actually about the Pretenders' first live concert rather than a sexual experience.

-Cash Box said the song shows why Hynde was "quickly emerging as one of the bright new singer/stylists of 1980," highlighting "her sly, sexy warbling and tremendous control."
-Ultimate Classic Rock critic Matt Wardlaw rated it the Pretenders best song, saying that it is the song "all of the elements really came together – a cool groove and an especially sultry vocal from Hynde."
+Cash Box said the song shows why Hynde was "quickly emerging as one of the bright new singer/stylists of 1980", highlighting "her sly, sexy warbling and tremendous control".
+Ultimate Classic Rock critic Matt Wardlaw rated it the Pretenders' best song, saying that it is the song "all of the elements really came together – a cool groove and an especially sultry vocal from Hynde."

-"Brass" is a Northern English expression for money, harking back to the days when non-silver coins, or "coppers", were worth something.
-The reference for the term "Detroit leaning" in the lyric is unclear.
+The lyrics notably mix in both British and American slang of the time.
+"Brass" is a Northern English expression for money, referring to copper coins.
+The term "Detroit leaning" refers to a posture when driving a car.